 - Frequently Asked Questions

-Best Full Face Respirator Reviews of 2020
+Top-Rated Full Face Respirator Reviews of 2023

 1. 3M 6800 Full Facepiece Reusable Respirator

-The best thing about this full face dust mask is how comfortable it is to wear it.
+The good thing about this full face dust mask is how comfortable it is to wear it.
 Despite its size, this mask is very light and properly balanced so it does not sit lopsided on the face.
 The silicone seal is also soft but you can still feel that it is durable and makes a good seal around your face.

 Respirators have come a long way.
 What used to be things that people dread to use are now more appealing.
 This mask uses 3M’s patented Cool Flow valve to allow more CO2, heat, and moisture to escape from inside so the user can breathe easily.